-- 10. Place pot back on stove and heat to 105°F while stirring slowly and gently.
-Use thermometer to check temperature. - 11.
-Take the pot off the burner and continue stirring slowly for 2 5 minutes.
-(More time will make a firmer cheese.) - 12.
-Place the colander over a 4-quart bowl or pot that will catch the whey.
+1. Place the colander over a 4-quart bowl or pot that will catch the whey.
 Scoop the curds from your pot with a slotted spoon and place them in the colander.
-Drain off as much of the whey as you can without pressing the curds too much. - 13.
-Put the curds into a microwave safe bowl (Pyrex glass).
+Drain off as much of the whey as you can without pressing the curds too much.

+- 2. Put the curds into a microwave safe bowl (Pyrex glass).
 If you still have small curds floating in the whey, place a piece of cheese cloth over the colander and pour the whey into the cheese cloth-lined colander.
-Add the small curds to the microwave safe bowl. - 14.
+Add the small curds to the microwave safe bowl. - 3.
 Microwave the curds on HIGH for 15 seconds.
 Drain the free whey into your bowl or pot.
 Add salt.
-Gently knead or fold the curds into one piece with a spoon or your gloved hands. - 15.
-Repeat #14 until the curds reach a temperature of 135°F. The cheese should be soft and pliable enough to stretch like taffy.
-Stop heating at this point. - 16.
-Stretch the cheese by pulling like taffy until it is smooth and shiny.
-The more you work the cheese, the firmer it will be.
-Form into one or 3 balls to share. - 17.
-Drop cheese balls into ice water to cool. - 18.
-When cold the cheese will last several days refrigerated.
-Eat or refrigerate you cheese within 2 hours.
+Gently knead or fold the curds into one piece with a spoon or your gloved hands. - 4.
+Repeat #3 until the curds reach a temperature of 135°F. The cheese should be soft and pliable enough to stretch like taffy.
+Stop heating at this point.